 Your dog’s behavior has many components including genetics, environment, reinforcement schedules, negative consequences, stress levels, plus medical and emotional issues.
 However, one of the biggest contributors (if not the biggest) is the health of your dog’s microbiome.

 The microbiome, also called the ‘second brain’, is all of the bacteria, viral organisms, and fungi that live in every dog and human’s body.
 Everybody’s microbiome is a like a unique fingerprint, and different for all living creatures.
 The more good bacteria in the microbiome (also called ‘the gut’), the healthier an animal will be.

 For my dog behavior clients, the first thing I do is talk about improving the microbiome.
-Whether it’s dry kibble, prepared commercial diets, raw, or a combination, I discuss diet and nutrition as an intregral part of every behavior plan.
+The good news is that you don’t need to stop feeding dry dog food, and I can help you find a diet appropriate for your lifestyle, budget, and personal preference.
+Whether it’s dry kibble, prepared commercial diets, raw, or a combination, I discuss diet and nutrition as an integral part of every behavior plan.
 We also discuss potentially adding certain supplements that can increase good bacteria and decrease inflammation in the gut, and ways in which we can help decrease stress.
 I see the most behavior change when a dog’s microbiome improves and stress decreases, which helps behavior modification tremendously.
 I love watching dogs get healthier and behave better through nutrition!
 It is my passion.

 I offer a nutrition consult with all of my consults and packages, but if you’d like to meet with me to just discuss improving your dog’s diet, or want to make small tweaks, I can help.
 I also can recommend certain supplements (I have a long list of favorites) to help improve your dog’s immune system to help fight disease and environmental toxins.
 Here is more about my experience with the gut-brain axis.